jundalisay/superb/content/en/social/supersociology/principles/part-1/chapter-05.md

 {{< box >}}
-<h3>The Story of Survivor Island</h3><br><br>
+### The Story of Survivor Island

-The social cycles can be explained in a short story:<br><br>One afternoon, a small plane crashed on a deserted island leaving four people stranded – Mei a female construction worker, Sergeant Arthur an army officer, Albert a scientist, and Meg an ex-CEO.<br><br>“We must first make a safe shelter because I heard there’s a big tiger on this island,” says Arthur.
+The social cycles can be explained in a short story:

+One afternoon, a small plane crashed on a deserted island leaving four people stranded – Mei a female construction worker, Sergeant Arthur an army officer, Albert a scientist, and Meg an ex-CEO.

+"We must first make a safe shelter because I heard there’s a big tiger on this island,” says Arthur.
 “I’ll go out to gather food.
-The rest should follow Mei in building a shelter.”<br><br>The group agrees and after a month, the shelter is finished.<br><br>“Good, now we must hunt the tiger to ensure our safety,” says Arthur and takes the lead in hunting and killing the tiger, which takes a whole month.<br><br>“Now that we’re safe, we can think of ways to get out of this island.
-Any suggestions?” asks Mei.<br><br>“It’s been two months since we crashed,” replies Albert.
+The rest should follow Mei in building a shelter.”

+The group agrees and after a month, the shelter is finished.
+“Good, now we must hunt the tiger to ensure our safety,” says Arthur and takes the lead in hunting and killing the tiger, which takes a whole month.

+“Now that we’re safe, we can think of ways to get out of this island.
+Any suggestions?” asks Mei.“It’s been two months since we crashed,” replies Albert.

 “The search has surely been called off.
 We must find ways to settle here permanently.
-I can share my ideas if you let me take the lead.”<br><br>The group agrees and soon they change from Arthur’s tactic of hunting animals for food into a longer term strategy of domesticating them and establishing small fish pens.
+I can share my ideas if you let me take the lead.

+”The group agrees and soon they change from Arthur’s tactic of hunting animals for food into a longer term strategy of domesticating them and establishing small fish pens.
 Without threats and with fewer burdens, the group starts to feel closer to each other and be more relaxed.
-By the next month, Mei has fallen for Arthur’s bravery, while Meg, for Albert’s intellect.<br><br>“I’m pregnant!”
+By the next month, Mei has fallen for Arthur’s bravery, while Meg, for Albert’s intellect.

+“I’m pregnant!”
 Mei shouts.
-“I’m happy, but our supplies are just enough for the four of us.”<br><br>“I’m pregnant too!”
+“I’m happy, but our supplies are just enough for the four of us.”

+“I’m pregnant too!”
 Meg responds.
 “We have to find ways to get more supplies.
 Since the island is limited, we have to maximize the little resources we have.
 You should let me take the lead.
-I want Arthur to chop more wood, Mei to build bigger animal cages and fish pens, and Albert to get the animals to make more milk, eggs, and reproduce faster.”<br><br>Within a month, food production is increased dramatically and everyone notices Meg getting fatter.<br><br>“You’ve been ordering us around while doing the least work,” exclaims Mei.
-“Even if you’re smart, you should work like the rest of us!”<br><br>The group agrees to put Meg to work like the rest, with Mei taking the lead.
-In the past five months, the group’s territory has expanded from the first shelter into deeper areas of the water where a big shark lives.<br><br>“We must hunt down the shark for our own safety!
-You must let me lead again,” Arthur exclaims.<br><br>And so, the group embarks on the new endeavor as they struggle to fully establish themselves on the island.
+I want Arthur to chop more wood, Mei to build bigger animal cages and fish pens, and Albert to get the animals to make more milk, eggs, and reproduce faster.”Within a month, food production is increased dramatically and everyone notices Meg getting fatter.

+“You’ve been ordering us around while doing the least work,” exclaims Mei.

+“Even if you’re smart, you should work like the rest of us!”The group agrees to put Meg to work like the rest, with Mei taking the lead.
+In the past five months, the group’s territory has expanded from the first shelter into deeper areas of the water where a big shark lives.

+“We must hunt down the shark for our own safety!
+You must let me lead again,” Arthur exclaims.And so, the group embarks on the new endeavor as they struggle to fully establish themselves on the island.
 {{< /box >}}

 ## Why are there four cycles?

-Pantrynomics, the subset of Social Superphysics, explains that the cycles are based on the 4 laws of value which mirror the 4 laws of thermodynamics:
+Economic Superphysics, the subset of Social Superphysics, explains that the cycles are based on the 4 laws of value which mirror the 4 laws of thermodynamics:

-1. The Popular or Shudra class comes from [the First law of Value](/social/economics/principles/first-law)
+1. The Working or Shudra class comes from [the First law of Value](/social/economics/principles/first-law)
-2. The Philosophical or Brahmin class comes from [the Second law of Value](/social/economics/principles/second-law)
+2. The Thinking or Brahmin class comes from [the Second law of Value](/social/economics/principles/second-law)
-3. The Merchant or Vaeshya class comes from the [the Third law of Value](/social/economics/principles/third-law)
+3. The Business or Vaeshya class comes from the [the Third law of Value](/social/economics/principles/third-law)
-4. The Militant or Ksattriya class comes from [the Fourth law of Value](/social/economics/principles/fourth-law)
+4. The Warrior or Ksattriya class comes from [the Fourth law of Value](/social/economics/principles/fourth-law)

-The intellectual class is the closest to the metaphysical dimension while the worker class is the closest to physical dimenion.
+The thinking class is the closest to the metaphysical dimension while the worker class is the closest to physical dimenion.

 ![Social cycles](/graphics/social/4.png)